UMP 67x28 [M8+M10] GW F120 Lina / N38 - search holder

 Disadvantages of neodymium magnets:

-- Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
-Furthermore, tiny parts of these magnets can be problematic in medical diagnosis in case of swallowing.
+- Potential hazard associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Additionally, small elements of these products can be problematic in medical diagnosis in case of swallowing.

 Make sure not to bring neodymium magnets close to the TV, wallet, and computer HDD.